Matt Doherty (basketball): Third season

 Doherty's third season started with the Tar Heels winning the 2002 Preseason NIT, defeating Roy Williams' Kansas in the process.
 Their five win run was the best start to a season since the 1998–99 season.
 After a game against Iona, Sean May broke his foot.
 Several losses, including a five-game losing streak, followed May's injury.

 The regular season ended with North Carolina's first win over Duke since 2001.
 During the game, held in Chapel Hill, Doherty was involved in an altercation with Chris Collins, then an assistant coach for Duke.

 Shortly after the regular season ended, the ACC Sports Journal published another piece by Glenn centered on continuing problems between Doherty and his players.
 A parent of a player cited in the piece did not trust Doherty and believed other players did not trust Doherty as well.
 The mother of David Noel told the Star-News Noel did not have problems with Doherty, but she heard other players were having problems with Doherty.

 The Tar Heels accepted an invitation to the 2003 NIT.
 They lost in the quarterfinal to Georgetown.
 The Tar Heels finished their season with 19 wins and a then-second-most program high of 16 losses.
 (This record has been surpassed by the 17 losses from the 2009–10 season, and the 19 losses from the 2019–20 season.)

 After the Georgetown loss, Baddour talked to the players and some parents.
 The meetings lasted five days.
 Reporters were stationed near the Smith Center for news about Doherty's future.
 In the meetings, six players told Baddour they were thinking about transferring.
 Baddour concluded he had no choice but to remove Doherty from his post.

 On April 1, Doherty was told that he would not be allowed to return as head coach due to an irreparable rift with his players.
 A press conference was set for that day to announce his departure.
 Given the choice of resigning or being fired, Doherty chose to resign.
 The basketball staff had prepared announcements for a resignation or a firing, depending on Doherty's decision.
-While UNC basketball alumni were skeptical of Baddour's decision to give Doherty two options, but Baddour convinced them Doherty's job prospects and financial situation would look better if Doherty was given the choice to resign.
+While UNC basketball alumni were skeptical of Baddour's decision to give Doherty two options, Baddour convinced them Doherty's job prospects and financial situation would look better if Doherty was given the choice to resign.
 His resignation was announced at North Carolina's scheduled press conference.
 Doherty did not attend the press conference.
 His contract was bought out for $337,500.